 This is the risk that, in the event of a bank failure, the District's deposits may not be returned.
 All District deposits not covered by Federal Depository Insurance Corporation (FDIC) insurance are covered by the Public Funds Collateralization Program (PFCP) of the State of Oregon, organized in accordance with ORS 295.
 The PFCP is a shared liability structure for participating bank depositories.
-Barring any exceptions, a bank depository is required to pledge collateral valued at a minimum of 10% of their quarter-end public fund deposits if they are considered well capitalized, 25% of their quarter-end public fund deposits if they are considered adequately capitalized, or 110% of their quarter-end public fund deposits if they are considered undercapitalized or assigned to pledge 110% by the Office of the State Treasurer.
+Barring any exceptions, a bank depository is required to pledge collateral valued at a minimum of 10% of their quarter-end public fund deposits if they are considered well capitalized, or 110% of their quarter-end public fund deposits if they are considered adequately capitalized, or pledge 110% by the Office of the State Treasurer.
 In the event of a bank failure, the entire pool of collateral pledged by all qualified Oregon public funds bank depositories is available to repay deposits of public funds of government entities.
 The District holds an interest-bearing account at KeyBank, for which deposits are insured by the FDIC up to \$250,000.
-At June 30, 2016, the District had deposits of \$250,000 insured by the FDIC and \$209,234 collateralized under the PFCP.
+At June 30, 2017, the District had deposits of \$250,000 insured by the FDIC and \$209,234 collateralized under the PFCP.